randym/axlsx/README.md

    - Support for tables added in - Note: Pre 2011 versions of Mac office do not support this feature and will warn.
    - Support for splatter charts added
    - Major (like 7x faster!) performance updates.
-   - Gem now supports for JRuby 1.6.7, as well as expirimental support for Rubinius
+   - Gem now supports for JRuby 1.6.7, as well as experimental support for Rubinius

 Please see the {file:CHANGELOG.md} document for past release information.